Manoj2087/guardduty-automated-event-response/README.md

 This solution can be tested either by [generating sample findings in the GuardDuty console](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html#guardduty_sample-findings) or by using the [GuardDuty Proof of Concept](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html#guardduty_findings-scripts) to generate real findings based on exploiting real attack vectors.

+If you plan to use the proof of concept in your testing, start with step 1, below and walk through all 5 steps.
+If you plan to test using GuardDuty sample findings, you only need to complete Step 2 and 3, below.

 ### 1. Deploy the Amazon GuardDuty Proof of Concept environment

 Perform the **Prerequisites** and **Step1** from [Amazon Guardduty Tester](https://github.com/awslabs/amazon-guardduty-tester)